 How is the architecture of this villa unique?

-Describe the heritage of your villa
+Tell us more about the heritage of your villa:

-Your favourite spots surrounding the villa?
+What are your favourite spots surrounding the villa?